 Step 3 – Submitting Your Data Feed

 Direct Upload is the easiest way to upload your data feed to Merchant Center if you’re starting out for the first time.
-It will only work for files under 20 MB.
+You will be able to upload files from SFTP, FTP, Google Cloud Storage, or manually.
+Note that this will only work for files under 4GB.

 To utilize the Direct Upload feature, follow the steps below:

 The key to Direct and FTP is staying organized.
 Make a list, check it twice, have some candy canes.
-The real pain in the ass is keeping the data feed up to date.
+Just make sure you keep your data feed current.

-Schedule Fetches takes the burden of constantly updating your data feed manually away by allowing you to create an uploading schedule that’s hosted on your website.
+Schedule Fetch takes the burden of constantly updating your data feed manually away by allowing you to create an uploading schedule that’s hosted on your website.